-Board of Directors The body that makes decisions on legally mandated such as management policies and strategies and m Audit and Supervisory Committee Members) entrus Audit and Supervisory Committee The committee that conducts investigations on the s Directors (excluding Audit and Supervisory Committ the Internal Audit Group to audit the appropriatenes Nomination and Compensation Advisory Committee The committee that deliberates on personnel matte the Company's Directors and Executive Officers inqu ency in making decisions, most committee member Independent Outside Director.
-Sustainability Committee As an advisory body to the Board of Directors, the co the progress toward goals and strategies for action business division general managers, representative Management Committee Meeting The body that deliberates on important matters rela decision-making conducted by the President and Re Managing and Executive Directors, and Executive Of
+Board of Directors The body that makes decisions on legally mandated matters related to the management of Fuji Oil Holdings and important matters such as management policies and strategies and monitors the execution of business operations.
+It consists of Directors (including Audit and Supervisory Committee Members) entrusted by shareholders.
+Audit and Supervisory Committee The committee that conducts investigations on the status of business and assets of Fuji Oil Holdings; audits the execution of duties by Directors (excluding Audit and Supervisory Committee Members) using the internal control system; and cooperates with and directs the Internal Audit Group to audit the appropriateness of the operations of Group companies.
+Nomination and Compensation Advisory Committee The committee that deliberates on personnel matters related to appointment and dismissal, succession planning, and compensation of the Company's Directors and Executive Officers inquiring from the Board of Directors.
+From the viewpoint of objectivity and transparency in making decisions, most committee members are Independent Outside Directors, and the committee is chaired by an Independent Outside Director.
+Sustainability Committee As an advisory body to the Board of Directors, the committee recommends material ESG issues and the person in charge and reports the progress toward goals and strategies for action themes.
+The committee is chaired by an internal director and consists of CxO, business division general managers, representatives of each region, and outside experts.
+Management Committee Meeting The body that deliberates on important matters related to the execution of business activities in the Fuji Oil Group and contributes to decision-making conducted by the President and Representative Director.
+It consists of the President and Representative Director, Managing and Executive Directors, and Executive Officers.